henrysky/astroNN/docs/source/neuralnets/losses.rst

 Mean Squared Error
 -----------------------

-Mean Squared Error is based on the equation
+Mean Squared Error can be imported by

 .. code:: python

     from astroNN.models.losses import mean_squared_error

+which is  is based on the equation

 .. math::